Algorithmic Pirogov-Sinai theory: Cluster expansions, Taylor series, and approximate counting

-Here the sum is over spanning and connected edge sets of $H$.
-By definition the Ursell function only depends on the graph $H$ induced by the incompatibility relation, and not on the polymers $\gamma_1, \dots, \gamma_k$ themselves.
-Crucially, $\phi(\gamma_1, \dots ,\gamma_k)=0$ if $H$ is disconnected, as there are no spanning connected edge sets.
+The sum is over spanning and connected edge sets of $H$.
+Thus $\phi(\gamma_1, \dots ,\gamma_k)=0$ if $H$ is disconnected.
+By definition, the Ursell function depends only on the graph $H$ induced by the incompatibility relation, and not on the polymers $\gamma_1, \dots, \gamma_k$ themselves.